alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/android.md

   ![][7.DeviceList]
   ![][8.LongPressOnDevice]

-6. Enter the Access Point (AP) configuration information for the network that is being onboarded to.
+6. Enter the Access Point (AP) configuration information for the network that is being onboarded to.

   ![][9.SelectOnboarding]
   ![][10.EnterAccessPointInfoToOnboardTo]